Lean Long-Term Growth Portfolio - January 2017 Update

 Source: Personal database

 Freight holdings as a percent of the total increased by one percentage point to 17 percent.
 During January, the XPO Logistics position was increased.
-No other freight-related holdings are at a level meriting an increase consideration.
+No other freight-related holdings are at a level meriting an increased consideration.
 Swift Transportation (NYSE:SWFT) is being reviewed as a possible new addition for February.

 Current Holdings Performance - Update